-Saalfield Shad, P.A. attorneys received summary judgments in two cases recently.
+Saalfield Shad, P.A. attorneys recently received summary judgments in two cases.

 In the first matter, shareholder Jenifer Worley obtained final summary judgment on behalf of a defendant client in a case where the plaintiff alleged injuries after falling on a slippery substance on the floor of a hospital.
-Worley argued Section 768.0755, Florida Statutes, requires plaintiff prove that a business establishment had actual or constructive knowledge of the dangerous condition and should have taken action to remedy it.
-As there was no record evidence the defendant hospital had actual or constructive knowledge of a slippery substance on the floor prior to plaintiff’s fall, the Court found there was no genuine issue of fact and final summary judgment was due to be granted on behalf of the hospital.
+Worley argued that section 768.0755, Florida Statutes, requires plaintiff proof that a business establishment had actual or constructive knowledge of the dangerous condition and should have taken action to remedy it.
+As there was no recorded evidence that the defendant hospital had actual or constructive knowledge of a slippery substance on the floor prior to plaintiff’s fall, the court found there was no genuine issue of fact, and final summary judgment was due to be granted on behalf of the hospital.

 “We are very pleased with the outcomes of these two matters,” said Joseph Stokes, managing partner of the firm.
 “Our lawyers prepared the cases well and presented a convincing argument for summary judgment.”

-As an independent Jacksonville-based civil litigation law firm the attorneys at Saalfield Shad have represented self-insured entities and insurance companies in North Florida for decades.
+As an independent, Jacksonville-based civil litigation law firm, the attorneys at Saalfield Shad, P.A. have represented self-insured entities and insurance companies in North Florida for decades.
 The firm’s lawyers have extensive trial experience in state and federal courts, exceptional litigation skills, and diversified practices.
 With deep local ties in the community, they have built a reputation for successful representation, proactive and personalized counsel, and outstanding client service.